Reggio di Calabria Centrale railway station: History

 The station was opened on 3 June 1866, as southern terminal of the first track of the Ionian Railway to Catanzaro, Crotone, Sybaris and Taranto.
 In 1881 it was linked to the port with a link from Reggio Lido to Reggio Marittima, the port station.
 The northern track to Villa San Giovanni, linking the station to the Battipaglia–Reggio di Calabria railway, was completed in 1884.

 On 15 July 1970 the station was occupied by demonstrators in the first days of Reggio revolt.

-Train services

-The station is served by the following service(s):